MoltenZaz/Windows-Hacks/README.txt

 Firefox/Chrome Keyboard Barebones:

+VA.ahk is NOT required for this version of the script.
 This version of the script has hotkeys specific to my computer removed, such as using the numpad to change volume.
 This stuff can work on your pc but requires you to customize the script for your pc and also needs extra programs such as nircmd.

 Internet Assistant: